monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 ### shcaml

 shcaml reminds a lot of scsh.
-It provides a wide range of user functions, system call wrappers and bash like funtionality
+It provides a wide range of user functions, system call wrappers and bash like functionality

 >Unix shells provide easy access to Unix functionality such as pipes, signals, file descriptor manipulation, and the file system.
 Shcaml hopes to excel at these same tasks.

 With its _UsrBin_<sup>[1]</sup> module, often used function like `ls`, `ps` etc. are available.

-The _Fitting_<sup>[2]</sup> module emulates common shell behaviours.
+The _Fitting_<sup>[2]</sup> module emulates common shell behaviors.
 E.g: redirecting to `/dev/null` can be done

 ```ocaml
 run (command "echo hello" />/ [ stdout />* `Null ]);;